bevyengine/bevy-website/release-content/0.15/release-notes/12770_Implement_gamepads_as_entities.md

 <!-- Implement gamepads as entities -->
 <!-- https://github.com/bevyengine/bevy/pull/12770 -->

-Gamepads are surprisingly complex objects: each with their own array of settings and unique identifier.
+Gamepads are surprisingly complex objects: each with their own array of settings and unique identifiers.
-To make it easier to work with gamepads, each gamepad is now a distinct entity.
+To make them easier to work with, each gamepad is now a distinct entity.
 Metadata and the state of each button and axis is stored on the [`Gamepad`] component, and gamepad-specific settings like deadzones and sensitivity can be configured with the [`GamepadSettings`] component.

 In Bevy 0.14, you might write: